 Upon favorable review of a benefits application, the DVA will issue a Certificate of Eligibility directly to the student.
 The student MUST then submit a copy of the Certificate to the VSO.

 A VA student may be withdrawn by his or her instructors when absences are excessive, as defined under the Attendance Policy described in this catalog.
-A student must verify his or her attendance on the last day of the month to initiate the release of the monthly benefit check if using CH 30, 1606, or 1607 education benefits.
+A student must verify his or her attendance on the last day of the month to initiate the release of the monthly benefit check if using CH 30 or 1606 education benefits.
 To verify attendance, please use the Web Automated Verification of Enrollment (WAVE) at https://www.gibill.va.gov/wave/index.do, or the toll free Interactive Voice Response (IVR) telephone line at (877) 823-2378.
+CH 33 students will receive a text message at the end of each month of training asking them to confirm that they have had no changes to their schedule.

 Calculation of Pay Rate

-All enrolled VA students should submit a VA Certification Request form upon completion of registration to the VSO if they wish to claim DVA benefits for the upcoming semester.
+All enrolled VA students should submit a VA Certification Request in Workday upon completion of registration if they wish to claim DVA benefits for the upcoming semester.
 IMPORTANT: Students should complete their registration and the necessary steps for certification as early as possible to ensure quick processing and DVA payment.

 Cooperative (CO-OP) Training